Advice

 3. Switch to a Different Bowl

-For raw feeders, you can add a splash of water or broth to meals too.
-I’ve done this with every dog I’ve owned and it’s the most reliable method on this list.
+While you’re at it, pour a quarter cup of warm water over your dog’s kibble and let it soak for a minute before feeding.
+Most dogs don’t mind, some actually prefer it.
+For raw feeders, a splash of water or broth works too.
+I’ve done this with every dog I’ve owned and honestly it’s the most consistently reliable method on this entire list.
+No tricks, no gadgets.
+Just wet food.

-6. Ice Cubes as Treats
+5. Ice Cubes as Treats

-8. Try Fruit and Veggie Snacks
+6. Fruit and Veggie Snacks

-9. Make It a Game
+7. Make It a Game

-10. Time It With Exercise
+8. Time It With Exercise

 Offer water immediately after walks, play sessions, or training.
 Dogs are more receptive to drinking when they’re warm and panting.
 I carry a collapsible silicone bowl (the Ruffwear one has lasted me three years) on every walk longer than 20 minutes.